 - First draft of the budget due.
 The budget components depend on the contents of the technical proposal.
 For this reason, the first draft of the budget will come out around the time of the second draft of the technical proposal, after there is an idea of what the project will involve and who will do what.
 The review process for the budget will be different than for the technical proposal and will usually involve a different set of reviewers.
 The review process for the budget, at least for the first review, might consist of a meeting between the finance staff member who prepared the budget and the technical lead for the narrative proposal.

 - Comments due, second draft.
 As with the first draft, the comments will be assembled, reviewed, duplicate comments eliminated, etc. and any remaining comments will be sent to the writers for their response.

-- Third draft of proposal due.
+- Third draft of the proposal due.
 The third draft will probably be the last draft before final polishing.
 As with the prior drafts, the proposal pieces will be assembled and distributed to reviewers.

-- Second draft of budget due.
-If all of the activities to be completed have been identified, and all of the personnel who will be covered by the grant have been named, the budget can move on to the next level of review.
+- Second draft of the budget due.
+If all of the activities to be completed have been identified, and all of the personnel who will be covered by the grant have been named, the budget can move to the next level of review.
 The review could be a sign off at the organization or institutional level or, for smaller organizations, by the organization's director.
 For the final budget review, the reviewers will probably ask for a final, or near-final, copy of the technical proposal.

 - Final review of the technical proposal.
 By the time the final review phase has been reached, the proposal will have undergone at least two reviews by a handful of people.
 The final review may involve 1-2 senior leaders, or possibly just the head of the organization, and could lead to a decision to reorganize or rethink parts of the proposal.
-Because the final review may raise new issues, it is important to allow several days for the part of the process.
+Because the final review may raise new issues, it is important to allow several days for this part of the process.